ISSUE 07: BUILT WITH A VIEW

 Living Bridge | Via New in Homes

-This isn’t just nostalgia.
-With pressure for urban density, a desire for unique public spaces, and growing concern for heritage preservation, bridges could be reclaimed as hybrid structures.
+With pressure for urban density, a desire for unique public spaces, and growing concern for heritage preservation, bridges could be reclaimed as a new type of creative urb an structure.

 D